 SHARE YOUR THOUGHTS!

 I hope these ideas on how to declutter your mind give you some food for thought.
-I chose these tips because they’re realistic and manageable for most of us to incorporate into our daily schedule.
+I chose these tips because I think they’re realistic and manageable for most of us to incorporate into our daily life.